 A faculty member with the Department of Communication Arts & Sciences at Penn State University, Melissa specializes in teaching speaking skills to engineering students and has also lectured at Harvard Medical School, the New York Academy of Sciences, Cornell University and the Centers for Disease Control and Prevention (CDC).
 Melissa is the co-founder and advisor for the Penn State Engineering Ambassadors, an award-winning science and engineering outreach communication program.
 She is also an organizer and the faculty advisor for TEDxPSU, a student-run TEDx event held at Penn State each year.

-Melissa Marshall has a message for scientists and engineers: Contrary to popular belief, the general public is interested in your work and does want to hear the details of your research.
-The trick is that you must communicate your ideas clearly, because they will start snoring in their seats if you assault them with a […]Continue reading
+[ted id=1592 width=560 height=315] Melissa Marshall has a message for scientists and engineers: Contrary to popular belief, the general public is interested in your work and does want to hear the details of your research.
+The trick is that you must communicate your ideas clearly, because they will start snoring in their seats if you […]Continue reading